bmshema/trafficThief/README.md

 # Module Status:
 - Linux modules only at this time.
 Should work on any Debian-based linux target.
 Probably others.
 - Windows modules are in progress.

+# Disclaimer:
+You are fully responsibility for your actions related to trafficThief's use.
+This is proof of concept code and is still under development and may or may not be useful.